 You’ll have no problem extracting value from this card if your family spends a decent amount of money on U.S. supermarket purchases, select U.S. streaming services (think: Netflix, Disney+ and Hulu), transit and U.S. gas stations.

-Additionally, there’s a pretty attainable welcome offer: Earn a $300 statement credit after you spend $3,000 in purchases on your new Card within the first 6 months.
+Additionally, there’s a pretty attainable welcome offer: Earn 20 percent back on Amazon.com purchases on the Card within the first six months of Card Membership, up to $200 back.
+Plus, earn $150 back after you spend $3,000 in purchases on the Card within the first 6 months of Card Membership.

 Choose the best credit card deal for you